Gravitational Wave Astronomy

 Graphs of recovered gravitational waveforms.
 The dark band shows estimates for the waveform without assuming a particular source.
 The light bands show results if we assume it is a binary black hole (BBH) as predicted by general relativity.
 They match really well

-We expect to detect tens of merging binary black holes before the end of the decade, will eventually detect mergers involving neutron stars, and---if the universe cooperates---find surprising, exotic gravitational phenomena.
-The gravitational wave astronomy group at the CCA will help shape this burgeoning field.
-We will be involved in detailed modelling of the formation and emissions (gravitational and otherwise) of these sources of gravitational radiation, development of sophisticated analysis methods for extracting and characterising gravitational wave signals from noisy detector data streams, and the application of cutting-edge statistical techniques to characterise the population of gravitational wave sources and relate it to existing models and observations of stellar populations.
+The gravitational-wave astronomy group at the CCA is helping shape this rapidly evolving field, using gravitational waves to probe physics, astrophysics and cosmology.
+We are involved in the detailed modeling of the formation and emissions (gravitational and otherwise) of sources of gravitational radiation, the development of sophisticated analysis methods for extracting and characterizing gravitational wave signals from noisy detector data streams, and the application of cutting-edge statistical techniques to characterize the population of gravitational wave sources, relating them to existing models and observations of stellar populations.
+Our interests span all sources of gravitational waves, being LIGO-Virgo-KAGRA, LISA or pulsar-timing sources.

 News & Announcements